Ahsanshoeb009/Hospital-System-Dengue-Detection/README.md

 # Hospital Management System

 ## Project Description
-This is a simple Hospital Management System developed using C programming.
+This is a simple Hospital Management System developed using java programming.
 The system takes patient information, body temperature, and illness duration as input and analyzes the condition to predict whether the patient is suffering from dengue or has a normal condition.

 ## Technologies Used
-- C Programming Language
+- java Programming Language

 ## Features
 - Patient information management